-Yesterday I had the most fantastic day filming Lynda and Andrew’s Aberdour Castle wedding over in the beautiful Kingdom of Fife.
+I had the most fantastic day filming Lynda and Andrew’s Aberdour Castle wedding video over in the beautiful Kingdom of Fife.

-Yesterday’s wedding ceremony took place in picturesque Aberdour Castle.
-Before the ceremony, I spent around an hour filming the Bridal preparations nearby in Dalgety Bay.
+The wedding ceremony took place in picturesque Aberdour Castle.
+A beautiful and historic wedding venue which was a great location for a wedding in Fife.
+Before the ceremony, I spent around an hour filming the bridal party preparations nearby in Dalgety Bay.
 This was great fun and makes for the perfect introduction chapter to the wedding video.

 Bride-to-be Lynda and her father arrived in a beautiful white Rolls Royce.
 Lynda looked fantastic in her white wedding dress and her father looked extremely proud to be escorting his daughter into the castle.

 It was great that the weather was warm and sunny.
-Everyone went outdoors after the ceremony for the champagne reception and photo shoot.
+After the wedding ceremony, everyone went outdoors and took advantage of the spacious lawns for the champagne reception and photo shoot.

 After capturing a varied selection of beautiful wedding photos we made the short journey to nearby Pitbauchlie House Hotel, Dunfermline, for the wedding reception.